-- the international student will be reported because they are unable to achieve satisfactory course progress - there are compassionate or compelling circumstances - the registered provider is not able to deliver the course - there is evidence that current courses do not meet international student's expectations - there is evidence that the international student was misled by the registered provider or an education agent - an appeal (internal or external) on another matter results in a decision or recommendation to release the international student.
+- there are compassionate or compelling circumstances - the registered provider is not able to deliver the course - an appeal (internal or external) on another matter results in a decision or recommendation to release the international student.

 Transfers will be recorded in PRISMS from 1 January 2018 and registered providers are no longer required to issue release letters.